 But Ebony’s murderer soon makes his presence known once again.
 For Chet and Chloe, fear, grief, and need forge a strong connection, one that takes both of them by surprise.
 Events eventually draw Ebony’s killer out, along with their undeniable feelings for each other.
 But in order to survive, they first have to discover who killed her sister and why.
 Fearing Chloe’s safety, because she is the only remaining connection to a dead woman, the man who already murdered her sister is now back to finish the job.
 This time, once and for all.

-Julia Lindstrom has a family who loves her, but circumstances make her feel like she doesn’t belong.
-She suffers as a teen from Obsessive Compulsive Disorder which she believes is nature’s cosmic joke for having one of the most emotionally messy people alive for a mother.
-She lives in fear that she will repeat the myriad mistakes of her mother or her OCD will once more be uncontrollable.
-But then she starts working for Lloyd Cartwright and Chris Vaughn.
-She soon has a relationship with both that travels on the border of being far too personal, and far too reminiscent of her mother’s history.
+Julia Lindstrom has a family who loves her, but outside circumstances make her feel like she doesn’t belong.
+Suffering as a teen from Obsessive Compulsive Disorder, she believes it is nature’s cosmic joke after having an emotionally messy woman for a mother.
+Living in fear that she will repeat the myriad mistakes of her biological mother and that her OCD will once again become uncontrollable, she takes a new job and starts working for Lloyd Cartwright and Chris Vaughn.
+She inevitably develops a relationship with both men, and fears her life has become almost parallel to her biological mother’s history.

 Praise for Sister Series: